zerkalica/symfony-snap/README.md

 symfony-snap
 =============

-Symfony2, phpunit, twitter bootstrap and other componets for boombate projects
+Symfony2, phpunit, twitter bootstrap and other componets for symfony projects

-v0.1
+v1.0